Sod Calculator guide

 Quick start

-1. Enter the final lawn area in square feet.
+1. Enter the final lawn area in square feet after grading and edging.

-2. Enter coverage per roll or slab from your supplier.
+2. Enter coverage per roll or slab from the sod supplier, garden center, or delivery quote.

-3. Enter rolls per pallet and waste for trimming, curves, and damaged pieces.
+3. Enter rolls per pallet, waste for trimming, and price per roll when you want a rough material cost.

 Best uses